Shaikmayeenuddin786/Telecom-Churn-Prediction---End-to-End-ML-Production-for-Telecom-Retention/README.md

 - **Monitor and Act on Feedback:** Regularly review NPS, CSAT, and complaint data; close the loop with customers when issues are resolved.
 - **Incentivize Paperless Billing and AutoPay:** Offer small credits or priority support to customers who switch to these options (shows commitment).

+## **Future Upgrades & Scaling Plan**

+1. Central feature store: Store all calculated data features (like average monthly usage or payment history) in a single hub.
+This keeps training data and real-time app data identical, preventing unexpected model errors.

+2. Spark for big data: Replace **Pandas** with **PySpark** on Azure Databricks.
+Pandas runs out of memory on huge datasets, while PySpark easily handles millions of customer records across large data lakes.

+3. Automated tracking and retraining: Set up automated alerts to track model drift (when customer habits change over time).
+Automate  retraining pipeline  so the model updates itself without manual work.

+4. Smart action engine: Going beyond predicting "who will leave and predict what will make them stay" .
+Modeling to send automatic retention offers (like discounts or free upgrades) only to those customers who will actually respond to them.

 ##  **How to run**